-Although it is difficult to assert that the neonatal mortality in South Africa is as low as that estimated by the RMS (Figure 25), it is important to point out that the IHME estimates (IHME 2015; IHME 2016b) imply implausibly high completeness of reporting of post-neonatal deaths in in some years (in the case of the GBD 2015 the post-neonatal deaths are actually
+Although it is difficult to assert that the neonatal mortality in South Africa is as low as that estimated by the RMS (Figure 26), it is important to point out that the IHME estimates (only the 2016 GBD shown) (IHME 2015; IHME 2016b, IHME 2017) imply implausibly high completeness of reporting of post-neonatal deaths in in some years (in the case of the GBD 2015 the post-neonatal deaths are actually lower than the registered deaths in years 2006-2008).
+In addition comparison of estimates of stillbirths suggest that it is possible that the GBD 2016 and SADHS underestimate by about 7 per 1,000, which might be connected to the overestimate of neonatal mortality.
+On the other hand the IGME rates match so closely that it is probable that they are merely a smoothed version of the RMS rates.

-Figure 25: Comparison of estimates of neonatal mortality rates (NMR), 2000-2015
+Figure 26: Comparison of estimates of neonatal mortality rates (NMR), 2000-2016